 Carrollton, TX Dentist Shares Causes of Broken Crowns

 Crowned teeth are just as susceptible to cavity and decay.
 Normally, this decay occurs where the tooth and crown meet.
-If the crown becomes loose due to decay, just take it with you to the dentist for repair.
+If the crown becomes loose due to decay, just take it with you to the office for repair.
 If reattaching the old one doesn’t work, a new one can be created.

 Cement was Washed Out